hlascelles/karina_personal_website/_posts/kitchen/2012-02-05-mexican-corn-salad.md

 * Once the corn starts charring, into the pan add chilli powder and the garlic through a garlic press.
 Add a tiny splash of water to deglaze the pan, stir and give it a minute until the garlic smells really nice.
 Don't give your corn too much time in the pan, or it will dry out.
 * Add the corn into the dressing and mix well.
 * Toast the pitas.
 * Mix the onion and the green chilli into the corn.
-Optionally, if you happen to have some parsley or feta (or better cotija cheese), you can add them in.
+Optionally, you could add some parsley.
 * Serve with pitas.

 **Inspired by:** [Brian Lagerstrom](https://youtu.be/yNIr-Q4wcL4?t=558)